ETFs vs. Mutual Funds for Seniors

 How do dividends work with ETFs and Mutual Funds?

 Both ETFs and Mutual Funds can distribute dividends to investors.
-For ETFs, dividends are typically paid directly to shareholders.
+For ETFs, dividends are paid directly to shareholders.
 Mutual Funds might reinvest dividends or distribute them to investors.

 Are there minimum investment requirements for ETFs and Mutual Funds?